Home Blog Copyright Infringement Statute of Limitations

 To delve into the civil copyright infringement statute of limitations, one must first review the important concepts that revolve around it.

 • Fixing Time Limit for Filing Lawsuits: The Copyright Act of 1976 establishes the statutory foundation for civil copyright infringement lawsuits in the United States.
-This three-year timeframe is known as the civil copyright infringement statute of limitations.
+In most jurisdictions, this three-year timeframe is known as the civil copyright infringement statute of limitations.
+However, there are exceptions and circumstances that can toll or defer the running of the statute of limitations.

 • Figuring Out the Accrual of the Statute of Limitations: When the copyright owner discovers any violation, the statute of limitations for civil copyright infringement immediately begins to run.
 Certain circumstances, such as cases where the infringement was disguised or the copyright owner could not uncover the infringement despite reasonable effort, may toll or defer the running of the statute of limitations.